mbhall88/WHO-correspondence/docs/README.md

 The `sample_title` column can be used to match to `sampleID` in `huang-samplesheet.csv`.

+## `bainomugisa-pza-phenotypes.csv`

+Biosamples and pyrazinamide phenotypes for 100 isolates from [Arnold's MGen paper](https://doi.org/10.1099/mgen.0.000147).

+## `bainomugisa-PRJNA385247.tsv`

+This is the report downloaded for bioproject [PRJNA385247](https://www.ebi.ac.uk/ena/browser/view/PRJNA385247).

+It can be used to map the isolates from `bainomugisa-pza-phenotypes.csv` to ENA run accessions.

 ## `samplesheet.csv`

 This is the "master" sheet for this project.
 See